-- ✓ Contact team members prior to the audit to get acquainted with the visiting team members, flight information, contact numbers, and auditor background to determine division of performance standards and expected practices. - ✓ Contact agency/facility POC prior to the audit to provide flight information, introduce self, discuss expectations, and put agency at ease.
+- ✓ Contact team members prior to the audit to get acquainted with the visiting team members, flight information, contact numbers, and auditor background to determine division of performance-based standards and expected practices. - ✓ Contact agency/facility POC prior to the audit to provide team flight information, introduce self, discuss expectations, and put agency at ease.
 Request information that will be needed during the audit (see Chairperson recommended lists).
 However, do not request information prior to the audit.
 ACA provides the agency a list of required items that are to be sent to ACA prior to the audit.
 Once collected, the Accreditation Specialist will forward this information to the chairperson. - ✓ Organizing preliminary discussions with team members (usually the evening before the audit) to establish the audit schedule; make preliminary audit assignments, and share and discuss other appropriate information.
-Audit assignments include the following: chapters of the accreditation manual, where multiple locations are to be audited, and individual audits of specific locations. - ✓ Ensuring a consistent and accurate application of Association policies, procedures, and performance standards and expected practices interpretations. - ✓ Maintaining the audit schedule.
+Audit assignments include the following: chapters of the accreditation manual, where multiple locations are to be audited, and individual audits of specific locations. - ✓ Ensuring a consistent and accurate application of Association policies, procedures, and performance-based standards and expected practices interpretations. - ✓ Maintaining the audit schedule.
 Any significant deviations from the schedule, and rationale, shall be reported to the Accreditation Specialist. - ✓ Conducting the entrance interview, daily outbriefing and exit interviews (record exit interview). - ✓ Advising the Accreditation Specialist of questions or problems that occur during the audit.
-Issues concerning mandatory expected practices must be brought to the attention of the Accreditation Specialist by the end of the first day and addressed with the Director of Accreditation. - ✓ Keeping the agency administrator informed during the audit of its progress, including findings of compliance and non-compliance, quality of life issues, etc.; alert the accreditation manager immediately upon identifying any concerns with an accreditation file to allow for prompt redress.
+Issues concerning mandatory expected practices must be brought to the attention of the Accreditation Specialist by the end of the first day and addressed with the Director of Performance-Based and Expected Practice Accreditation Department. - ✓ Keeping the agency administrator informed during the audit of its progress, including findings of compliance and non-compliance, quality of life issues, etc.; alert the Accreditation Manager immediately upon identifying any concerns with an accreditation file to allow for prompt redress.

-- ✓ Reviewing all mandatory, non-mandatory, non-compliant, and not applicable expected practices.
-Review Significant Incident Summary and Outcome Measures, requesting additional information if needed, and resolve any discrepancies. - ✓ Collecting all non-compliant, not applicable checklists, Significant Incident Summary and Outcome Measures sheets from the accreditation manager for use in preparing the visiting committee report.
-Provide a copy of the tally sheet, all non-compliant and not applicable checklists to the agency accreditation manager prior to departing the agency. - ✓ Ensuring the electronic versions of the Significant Incident Summary and Outcome Measure forms are in the appropriate format for inclusion in the visiting committee report. - ✓ Reviewing the Agency responses to non-compliant expected practices and including them in the visiting committee report prior to sending the report to ACA. - ✓ Preparing a complete visiting committee report within four (4) weeks of the completion of the audit.
+- ✓ Reviewing all non-compliant and not applicable expected practices.
+Review Significant Incident Summary and Outcome Measures, requesting additional information if needed, and resolve any discrepancies. - ✓ Collecting all non-compliant, not applicable checklists, Significant Incident Summary and Outcome Measures sheets from the Accreditation Manager for use in preparing the VCR.
+Provide a copy of the tally sheet, all non-compliant and not applicable checklists to the agency Accreditation Manager prior to departing the agency. - ✓ Ensuring the electronic versions of the Significant Incident Summary and Outcome Measure forms are in the appropriate format for inclusion in the VCR. - ✓ Reviewing the Agency responses to non-compliant expected practices and including them in the VCR prior to sending the report to ACA. - ✓ Preparing a complete VCR within four (4) weeks of the completion of the audit.
 (MUST be submitted in Microsoft Word format). - ✓ Supervising and mentoring visiting committee members. - ✓ Complete evaluations on visiting committee members.